What you can expect fly fishing the Vero Beach and Fort Pierce area.

 It is a good idea to have a floating line set up for snook and redfish in the shallows (2 to 3 feet deep).
 Tarpon will also be feeding in the upper parts of the water column early in the morning and move deeper as the water gets hot.

-Bring a sink tip and a clear, intermediate sinking line along too for fishing in deeper water scenarios up to 8 feet deep.
+A sink tip and a clear, intermediate sinking line works great for fishing in deeper water scenarios up to 8 feet deep.

-During the Spring, Summer and Fall it is a good idea to bring a 7 or 8 wt. for the larger fish that we may encounter.
+During the Spring, Summer and Fall it is a good idea to bring a 8 wt. for the larger fish that we may encounter.

 If you can only bring one fly rod and reel, then a 8 wt. is probably the best all around choice this time of year.